kipos-lang/kipos/Roadmap.md

   - [x] the reader/lexer
   - [x] the parser-dsl
   - the algw maybeeeeeeeee
+- [ ] directoyr cleanup
+  - [ ] move stuff from web/ and src/ into better places
 - [ ] make a web UI dealio
 - [ ] make a file-based mode ... for good testing and such

 ...

+# Question: do I want ... do mess with multiple package publishing stuff?

+...
+I do, at some point, want to be able to publish a cli tool on npm ... and probably the web tool as well, on npm
+... but these are end-user packages, and can just be bundled to a single js file.

+Do I want to mess with shipping smaller packages?
+I certainly don't think so. not at the moment.

+BUT at present, the toplevel directory is pretty messy.

 # Here's the basic idea of what I want to build